Teachers Village | LEED Silver | Photo: © Halkin Mason Photography

 Upon the conclusion of a review or hearing, if the Review Panel determines that GBCI has not met this burden of proof no adverse action will be advised and the matter shall be closed.
 If the Review Panel determines that GBCI has met this burden of proof it shall identify the appropriate sanctions to be carried out by GBCI.

-• 1.8 Stage 3: Appeal of a Review Panel Decision Before GBCI Board of Directors: If a project owner seeks to contest the decision of the Review Panel, such owner may submit a request for an appeal to the GBCI Board of Directors.
+The Review Panel will issue a written decision following the review or hearing.
+This decision will contain factual findings, conclusions, and any sanctions if appropriate.
+Such written decision shall be sent promptly by email via verifiable means of delivery to the project owner and any persons submitting complaints. - 1.8 Stage 3: Appeal of a Review Panel Decision Before GBCI Board of Directors: If a project owner seeks to contest the decision of the Review Panel, such owner may submit a request for an appeal to the GBCI Board of Directors.
 All requests for appeals must be submitted in writing and sent to GBCI by verified and traceable email, U.S. Postal Service mail, personal delivery, or private courier (such as Federal Express, United Parcel Service, etc), within thirty (30) calendar days after the owner’s receipt of the Review Panel’s decision.
 Requests for appeals must be accompanied by written briefing setting forth the basis for the appeal.
 If the project owner requests an appeal in accordance with this section, the fees outlined in pricing Appendix A must be provided to GBCI within thirty (30) calendar days of GBCI’s receipt of such request.

 In order to overturn a certification challenge decision by the Review Panel, it shall be the burden of the project owner to demonstrate to the satisfaction of the GBCI Board of Directors that such decision was arbitrary or capricious.

 The GBCI Board of Directors will render a written decision based on the record below and written briefs (if any); there will be no oral hearing.
 The decision of the GBCI Board of Directors will be mailed promptly by certified mail, return receipt requested, to the project owner.
 Decisions rendered by the GBCI Board of Directors shall be final.
-Persons submitting complaints shall be notified of the decision of the GBCI Board of Directors.
+Persons submitting complaints shall be notified of the decision of the GBCI Board of Directors. - 1.9 Revocation of LEED certification: Based on the final determination of a Certification Challenge, GBCI retains the right to reduce the level of LEED certification awarded, or to revoke an award of LEED certification.

 GBCI retains the right, in its sole discretion, to revoke LEED certification from any project where it is denied access to a project for the purposes of performing an audit or site visit, or it is prevented from examining documentation related to the project’s design, construction, and/or operations pertaining to LEED certification, as a result of a project owner being unwilling or unable to provide such access or documentation.